 - were not required to use a passport when you first entered Australia there should still be a record of your arrival as passenger arrival cards have always been required.

 Travel prior to 1981

-Use the Passenger records inquiry form to obtain your travel details from National Archives Australia.
+Use the International movement records to obtain your travel details from National Archives Australia.
 The information is held on microfiche, if you can provide the date or month and year of travel it will speed up the process.
 A request can take up to 30 days to be processed.